Try Lasagna Gardening for a Deliciously Simple Way to Start New Planting Beds

 The microbes and earthworms working through the lasagna layers can take up to a year to transform the organic debris into nutrient-rich soil.
 Exact timing depends on several factors, including the size of the composted debris, temperature, and moisture.
 But the good news is all you have to do is sit back and wait.

 A lasagna garden is ready to plant when the composted materials are no longer recognizable.
-The leaves, grass clippings, and components will all look like black-brown soil that is loose and ready for your trowel.
+The leaves, grass clippings, and components will all look like loose black-brown soil, ready for your trowel.
 Now you can start planting veggies, herbs, and flowers to your heart's content.